peanutbutterclassic/insync/README.md

 2. ![Glitch identified during debugging process](https://raw.githubusercontent.com/peanutbutterclassic/insync/master/assets/images/increm_error_spotted.png)
 3. ![Glitch identified during debugging process](https://raw.githubusercontent.com/peanutbutterclassic/insync/master/assets/images/incremental_error_fixed.png)

-Although the issue was apparent as shown in image 1 but the answer to the issue did not come immediately.
-Figure 2 showed at the issue occured because of the nature of incrementation which meant [questionCounter > MAX_QUESTIONS] would not return a number less that 10.
-Intead, the following, as indicated in figure 3 above [questionCounter === MAX_QUESTIONS] returned the right number of questions for the said issue identified in figure 1.
+Although the issue was apparent, as shown in image 1, but the solution did not come immediately.
+Figure 2 showed that the issue occured because of the nature of incrementation which meant [questionCounter > MAX_QUESTIONS] does not return a number less that 10.
+Instead, the following, as indicated in figure 3 [questionCounter === MAX_QUESTIONS], returned the right number of questions for the said issue identified in figure 1.

 Another issue was identified while using Google Chrome Developer's tool during inspection of the website.
 ![Sound issue](https://raw.githubusercontent.com/peanutbutterclassic/insync/master/assets/images/Sound_issue.png)